sqlraft/hctree/doc/hctree/hctree_bedrock.md

 More detail [here](design.wiki#mvcc).
 </div>

+<a name=snapshot_rules></a>
 However, we do have to be a bit careful about readers.

-<a name=snapshot_rules></a>
-While processing a stream of transactions from a leader node, a follower has to maintain value S0, the snapshot id for the newest snapshot that is available in the local database - the snapshot that new readers will read from.
-In follower mode this is determined by two rules:
+A reader must not see an inconsistent snapshot, where a consistent snapshot S is defined as one that would be produced if all journal entries from CID=1 to CID=S were applied sequentially to the database.
+There are two
+rules:

   *  Snapshot S is available if all transactions with CID values less than or equal to S have been completely committed.